Professor-G/pyBIA/docs/index.rst

 Documentation
 ==================

-Here is the documentation for all the modules, see :any:`_Engineering_pyBIA` for the details
+Here is the documentation for all the modules, see :any:`source/_Engineering_pyBIA` for the details

 .. toctree::
    :maxdepth: 1